rscarson/font-map/google_material_symbols/readme.md

 **I am not affiliated with Google Inc., nor do I have any rights to the Google Material Symbols font.**
 This crate is published with a copy of the font, and its license, as allowed by the license.

+See [`Icon`] for the list of available icons, including their names, codepoints and a preview image.

 ```rust
 use google_material_symbols::{Icon, load_font};